GiacomoPope/Castryck-Decru-SageMath/README.md

 type(Fp2).vector_space = sage.misc.cachefunc.cached_method(type(Fp2).vector_space)
 ```

+This speed up is included by default through loading in the file `speedup.sage` for each of the attack files.

 Included below are some estimated times for running the scripts with and without various patches.

 ### Breaking SIDH on a Laptop